aimms/documentation/dataexchange/mapping.rst

 Assigning a value of 1 to the the :token:`iterative-existing` attribute causes the :token:`iterative-binds-to` attribute to not generate new elements, but instead to use existing elements of the set bound to the index specified in the :token:`iterative-binds-to` attribute, starting at the element with ordinal 1.
 If a generated element is not present, the reading will stop with an error.

-The :token:`iterative-reset` attribute can be specified at the parent element of a mapping element which holds a :token:`iterative-binds-to` attribute.
-It will cause the integer counter of all direct child mappings to be reset to 1.
+The :token:`iterative-reset` attribute can be specified at a particular element of your mapping.
+If attribute value is "1", it will cause the integer counter associated with the of :token:`iterative-binds-to` attributes of all direct child mappings to be reset to 1.
+If it contains a comma-separated list of indices used in the mapping or in any of its included mappings, then the integer counter associated with each of these indices will be reset to 1.
+The indices specified in an :token:`iterative-reset` attribute do not have to be bound at that node.

 The implicit-binds-to attribute
 -------------------------------